 Using Insecticides and Fungicides

-Insecticides and fungicides are chemical control methods that can be used to manage pests on pepper plants.
+Insecticides and fungicides serve as chemical control methods that gardeners use to manage pests on pepper plants.
+For example, Bacillus thuringiensis is a commonly used insecticide that works effectively against caterpillars.

 Natural Predators and Parasitoids